Morningstar Star Rating Explainer: What They Are & How To Use Them

 There are also two additional ratings that Morningstar will establish for funds:

 • Morningstar Sustainability Rating – This “is a measure of how well the holdings in a portfolio are managing their environmental, social, and governance, or ESG, risks and opportunities relative to their Morningstar Category peers.”
-The rating is a series of globes, 1 (low) to 5 (high) and is updated monthly
+The backward-looking rating is a series of globes, 1 (low) to 5 (high), and is updated monthly

 Example of Morningstar Star Rating